Things to Do in Toronto last updated: September 20th, 2022

 As Canada’s biggest city, there’s no shortage of things to do in Toronto, Ontario.
 Whether you’re looking for world-class museums, fun attractions, lively neighbourhoods, or major league sports, Toronto truly has something for everyone.
 It’s also one of the most multicultural cities in the world, which makes it a great place to experience a wide variety of cultures and food.

 We’ve been to Toronto a number of times and are always excited to return.
 From the beautiful skyline featuring the CN Tower to the funky neighbourhoods like Kensington Market, Toronto is such a lively city to wander around.
 However, if it’s your first time, it might be overwhelming.
-There really is so much to do and so many Toronto attractions that there’s no way we could list everything in this article without boring you to death.
+There really is so much to do and so many Toronto attractions and Toronto tours that there’s no way we could list everything in this article without boring you to death.

 So, what we’re going to do is list out what we feel are the best things to do in Toronto as well as the best places to visit, especially if you’re new to the city.
 It’s unlikely you’d get through everything here on your first visit unless you’re staying for quite some time.
 Regardless of what you do, you’re bound to have a great time in Ontario’s capital.